Peanhua/ot-harjoitustyo/documentation/architecture.md

 The game advances when player picks the next action to be performed by the player character (class *Player*, instance of *GameObject*).
 The *tick()* method is called on the *Game* object, which in turn selects the levels to process, the selection is based on the location of the player character, only nearby levels are processed.
 The levels then call the *tick()* method of all of the game objects in the level, and the game objects do whatever they are destined to do.
 For example the player character might want to move one step to the east.

 The game is controlled by the player, and is thus not realtime; the game is not progressing when the player is choosing the next action.
 This means that triggering the game to progress is done from the user interface.
-Also the initialization of the game is triggered from the user interface, be it starting a new game or loading a saved game.
+Also the initialization of a new game is triggered from the user interface.

 ### Game objects